tripack45/VE490-Approximate-Computing/week2.md

 |  6   |  2818572288  | Uncomputable |
 |  7   | 283467841536 | Uncomputable |

-Note when $n=5$, both numbers are around $2^32$.
+Note when $n=5$, both numbers are around $2^{32}$.
 This is perhaps the laregest testing set we can use.
 It is possible to run an algorithm to verify this idea on 5 input functions.

 Note the spacial requirement is verly likely heavily overestimated.

+### Proposed work
+From the previous disccussions it is clear that enumerating the complete space is not possible given reasonably amount of inputs.
+There are 2 different strategies.
+1. Precalculate the data.
+This can be done up to 6 inputs.
+Then run a comparison for the most significant output.
+2. Adapt the original algorithm.
+Expand the search space to all the structures, while preserving the "greedy strategy".
+I expect this to give a boost towards outcome accuracy.
+However I'm not sure yet.
+Also due to the greedy nature of the strategy this shouldn't increase the time complexity by much.

+## A Possible expansion to the main theorem...

+It seems that the reason why a completely separable partition have everything to do with NPN equivalencies.
+If we try to make the following formalism:

+* Regard a pattern and its complementary patern belong to the same *pattern group*.
+* Divide *pattern groups* into 2 classes: Depends only on one variable, or both variables.

+Then there are 4 ways of picking at most 2 patterns from these pattern groups:
+1. Pick one pattern, does not depend on the other set of variable
+2. Pick one pattern, depen on the other variable set
+3. Pick 2 patterns, both from class 1
+4. Pick 2 patterns accross differet classes

+Notice there are 4 types of NPN un-equivalent classes:
+1. Constants
+2. Inverters / Buffers
+3. XORs
+4. Selectors (Only one of the entries is different from others)

+Then there is this correspondance between these two.

+I think I will need to develop further into this idea.

+- [ ] Need to prove that for 2 separable function, this is actually correct.
+- [ ] May be devleop some sore of bottom up recursive structure?